todistantlands/priestoftheroad/game-texts/priest-of-the-road.md

 **Without a charge**
 * I have come to a boarding house along a remote stretch of road to renew its aging wards, only to find them utterly destroyed.
 There is no telling what malice spirits may have wrought upon it now it's slipped from the Weave.
 What scene greets me when I enter?

+## The Woven World

+The world is old.
+It has seen many epochs and ages.
+With time it has grown strange and dreamlike.
+For some time, a great Empire ruled over all.
+Now only ruins remain.

+It’s not Earth, probably, although it has a single yellow sun and a single white moon and three stars in a row in the winter sky that everyone recognizes.
+It has summers and winters, forests and deserts, great various continents and unmeasured salt seas.
+It has horses, dogs, cats, birds, cattle, lions, hyenas, camels, llamas, marsupials, mustelidae, primates, pachyderms.

+If you went there you could breathe the air but the language would be unknown to you and the food and fashions unfamiliar.

+### Human Nature

+Human beings love to have full bellies, warm rugs, sweet sad music, and their loved ones nearby.

+They hate violence, hunger, fear, cold, injustice, and their friends who have wronged them.

+They work stone, clay, wood, metal, cloth, fur, glass, horn, sinew, bark, leaves, leather, and reeds.
+They cook their food, brew their drink, bury their pickles, eat fruit in season, eat fish when it runs, and eat salt when they have it.
+They hold their nose when the healer makes them swallow balms and pungencies.

+They create polities no bigger than city-states, usually, and usually no longer-lived than dynasties.
+The greatest and the least usually eat grain from the same fields and hunt ducks on the same rivers.

+### The Priest's Vows

+_In the order of their precedence:_

+1. Tend to the Weave.
+2. Accept such petitions and supplications as are possible.
+3. Conduct your charge safely to their destination.
+4. Do no harm, except as is necessary for the protection of your life and your charge.

+### The Weave and the Order
+The roads bind the world in a tapestry, woven together by countless and variegated threads.
+They draw it together, holding the cities, homes, fields, and harbours in their place, maintaining their connection, and preserving the distance between the wild and dangerous spirits and the decent affairs of humanfolk.

+This arrangement was not easily won.
+A maddening webwork of compacts, wards, protections and bindings keeps the spirits placid.
+An equally complex matrix of mortal duties, accords, and tireless labour, ensures that the roads do not decay and disappear.

+Two webs: The roads and its laws.
+Each is tangled, messy, and crucial.
+All together they are called the Weave.
+The Order of the Roads, through its Priests, sees to its care.

+### Spirits
+Spirits are of the world.
+They are in the winds, the mountains, the forests and the trees.
+They are everywhere, though they are fewer and weaker where humans live within the Weave.
+They are not the restless souls of the dead, which are called ghosts.

+Every spirit is unique.
+What every spirit wants most is to be entirely itself.
+Humans make this difficult: they break the stone and make it into houses.
+They cut the tree and make wood into fire.
+They clear the forests to plant their fields, and carve roads through both.

+Among other things, the Weave represents humanity and spirits' best effort at coexistence.
+It puts each in its place, and sets the terms for their exchanges.

+### Petitions and Charges
+A _petition_ is a formal agreement between a road priest and a traveler -- the priest's _charge_ -- to accompany the charge to their destination.
+The priest's duties to their charge include seeing to their safety and basic welfare for the duration of the voyage, determining the path to the destination, and, if necessary, protecting the charge's life from peril, even at the priest's own risk.

+A _supplication_ is a special kind of petition that suspends the ordinary rules of petitioning.
+It requires, first, _circumstance._ The supplicant must be in mortal danger, or have a critical duty (be it temporal or spiritual) that can only be met with the help of the priest.
+Second, it requires _urgency_: The circumstance cannot wait for the help of another, or the regular arrangement of the tithe.

+## The Volunteer's Guide

+Thanks for volunteering to play The Priest of the Road with me!
+Here are the rules.

+**\1.
+Your Goal in the Game:**

+You’re doing me a favor just by playing, so you don’t have to worry about winning or losing the game.
+Your goal is just to say things that you, personally, find honestly entertaining.

+**\2.
+Your Main Job:**

+Almost your only job is to get with the other volunteer and make up answers to my questions.

+I’ll ask things like “I’m set upon by raiders.
+What are they like?”
+You and your fellow volunteer can imagine any raiders you want, exactly the raiders you find most fun, and tell me about them together.

+If you want to ask me any questions before you answer mine, to make sure you’ve got all the details right or whatever, please do!
+I’ll be more than happy to answer them.

+Sometimes the answer to one of my questions will be obvious, or you’ll already know it from what somebody’s said before.
+In that case, just give the obvious answer, no need to second guess.

+Sometimes one of my questions will be way out, weird, maybe contextless.
+You can always ask me clarifying questions, but you can also just say whatever pops into your head and let me be the one who has to make sense of it.

+Sometimes I’ll show you one of my sheets and have you choose something from a list, too.
+Always choose whichever option seems best to you at the moment.

+I also have a sheet here called “The Woven World,” which includes a bunch of ideas that you can use and build on.
+If I didn’t already hand it over, remind me.

+**\3.
+You and the Other Volunteer:**

+In order for anything to really count, you and the other volunteer have to agree on it.
+If you don’t agree about something, it’s not true until you do.
+Talk it over until you’re both satisfied.
+I’ll wait!

+The reason there are two of you, by the way, is that this way you can trade off and build on each others’ ideas.
+Neither of you has to do all the work.

+If you have any trouble coming to agreement and you want to use some kind of system to decide, like R-P-S or flipping a coin or dibs or something, that’s none of my business.
+Whatever works for you.
+Just let me know what you’ve decided.

+I have a 6-sided die you can borrow if you want to roll it.

+**\4.
+Ending the game:**

+Any of us can end the game whenever we want, for any reason or none at all.
+It doesn’t matter how abrupt it might be.

+If, at any point, it seems impossible to entertain yourself, or not worth it, or anything like that, don’t hesitate, just call an end.

+**\5.
+Thank you!**

+You’re the best!
+I’m lucky to have you.